alliedvision/gst-vmbsrc/README.md

 pass them directly into these pipelines.
 This enables a wide variety of uses such as live displays of the image data or encoding them to a video format.

-`vimbasrc` is currently officially supported on the following systems and architectures:
-- AMD64 (Validated on Ubuntu 18.04)
-- ARM64 (Validated on NVIDIA L4T 32.4.4)

-The following library versions have been validated to work with `vimbasrc`:
-- Vimba 4.2
-- GStreamer 1.14

 ## Building
 A `CMakeLists.txt` file is provided that helps build the plugin.
 For convenience this repository also contains two scripts (`build.sh` and `build.bat`) that run the appropriate cmake commands for